koliseoapi/help/content/talks/r4p.md

 ## Sending a talk proposal

-As speaker, you can submit your talk from the R4P page:
+As a speaker, you can submit your talk from the R4P page:

 1. Click the **Send your proposal** link.
 2. Fill the **Title** and **Description** of your talk.